Financial-Times/o-ads/README.md

 ## Product Specific Configuration
 The o-ads library is customisable in order to accomodate product specific configuration options.

-Ad positions, ad sizes and ad server network ids are examples of configuration options that will be specific to a product/site.
+Ad positions, ad sizes and ad server network IDs are examples of configuration options that will be specific to a product/site.

 ### The configuration object
 The o-ads `init()` method takes a json configuration object as its only argument.
 The configuration object sets various properties on the o-ads instance.

-The example below demonstrates instantiating an o-ads instance setting the ad network code and ad formats (ad position name + sizes) via the configuration object.
+The example below demonstrates instantiating an o-ads instance, setting the ad network code and ad formats (ad position name + sizes) via the configuration object.

 ```
 myAds = require('./o-ads/main.js');